 Today, I'd like to share a story with you about my first years with CST.
 I was a brand new Mom when the gift of it arrived.
-In those first years of motherhood, I left my work with sculptor Mariko Mori.
+In those first years of motherhood, I put down great work with sculptor Mariko Mori.
 We moved from New York to Hong Kong to Italy and then to Boulder.

-In all that shuffle, I sat reading CST texts/case studies while nursing, listened to cranio podcasts durings naps, and just soaked my being in CST in the moments when I wasn't completely absorbed in keeping a human alive.
+In all that shuffle, I sat reading CST texts/case studies while nursing, listened to cranio podcasts during naptime, and just soaked my being in CST in the moments when I wasn't completely absorbed in keeping another human alive.

 CST was like an anchor.
-For many reasons ~ some chosen, some not ~ during those years it was required of me to take a long view.
-I slowed my expectations on changing my career.
+For many reasons ~ some chosen, some not ~ during those years it required me to take a long view.
+I slowed my expectations of changing my career.
 I wanted to be with my son and I was also ready to start the work.